yrsegal/rejuvenation-modpack/README.md

   Oricorio hold their Nectar in the wild, as in gen 9, allowing you to get Pink and Yellow Nectars (otherwise unobtainable).
 - PasswordAPRefund.rb
   If a password gives you an item you've already spent AP for, the AP gets refunded.
+- PasswordOptions.rb (depends on 0000.injection.rb)
+  Expands the Password menu in the intro to give you much more info when enabling passwords.
 - SkipTitleSoftResets.rb
   Skips the intro scene for soft resets, making it easier to get back into the game.